Hawthorne, California Therapists

 Elevated crime rates can affect a population in several different ways, both directly and indirectly.
 The National Center for Victims of Crime (NCVC) calls to light troubling statistics concerning those who have been personally affected by various types of crimes:

-• Victims reported being effected by post-traumatic stress disorder (PTSD) at a nearly tripled rate compared to those without such experience.
+• Victims reported being affected by post-traumatic stress disorder (PTSD) at a nearly tripled rate compared to those without such experience.
 One quarter endured this disorder throughout the rest of their lives, versus a rate of 9.4% in the general population.

-• A nationwide study revealed that female victims of aggravated assault met criteria to be diagnosed with major forms of depression 55% of the time.
+• A nationwide study revealed that female victims of aggravated assault met the criteria to be diagnosed with major forms of depression 55% of the time.

 • PTSD and other mental disorders were reported at substantially higher rates in those who identified as victims of sexual assault, whether as children or adults.